alex-pradas/folios/docs/index.md

 Point it at a folder of Markdown files, and your AI assistant can browse, search, and compare document versions.
 It is a poor's man’s document management system designed for easy integration with AI tools.
 You only need a folder of properly formatted Markdown files as your source.

-This tool is ideal for teams wanting to leverage AI for document retrieval and analysis without complex setups.
+This tool is ideal if you want to give your LLM based Agent read-only access without complex setups.
 It does not manage the approval cycle or enforce workflows; it simply provides structured access to your documents.
 It does not version control your files, that has to be done externally (e.g., Git, manual versioning).

+## Why Folios?

+This tool is to mock access to more complex document management engineering systems (think SAP, PTC Windchill, Siemens TeamCenter...).
+It is designed for simplicity and ease of use, not for production use in regulated environments.

 ## What It Does